kubesphere/helm-charts/src/main/gitlab/doc/installation/tls.md

 # TLS options

-This chart is capable of doing TLS termination using the nginx Ingress controller.
+This chart is capable of doing TLS termination using the NGINX Ingress Controller.
 You have the choice of how to acquire the TLS certificates for your deployment.
 Extensive details can be found in [global Ingress settings](../charts/globals.md#configure-ingress-settings).

 ## Option 1: cert-manager and Let's Encrypt